OctopusDeploy/blog/blog/2024-02/liquibase-container/index.md

 2. Specify the image as `octopuslabs\liquibase-workertools`.

 :::hint
-If you don't have an [External Feed](https://octopus.com/docs/packaging-applications/package-repositories/docker-registries) for Docker Hub, you'll need that as well.
+If you don't have an [external feed](https://octopus.com/docs/packaging-applications/package-repositories/docker-registries) for Docker Hub, you'll need that as well.
 :::

 ![Select execution container](octopus-liquibase-container.png)